jeet-g-shah/penrose-dimer-monte-carlo/README.md

 # Getting started

-First, clone this repository and extract the data.zip file.
+First, clone this repository and extract all the .zip files in the ./data folder.

 There are four parts to the code: